2018 KNIK 100/200 RACE RULES

-Twelve dogs maximum, eight minimum are required to start the race.
-Only two dogs may be dropped from a team for any reason.
-Three or more dropped dogs will require the approval of the Knik Race Chief Veterinarian.
+Knik 200: Twelve dogs maximum, eight minimum to start.
+Only two dogs may be dropped from a team for any reason, three or more dropped dogs will require the approval of the Knik Chief Veterinarian.
 A minimum of five dogs pulling in harness is required at the finish.

 Only one musher will be allowed per team and no substitution of mushers or dogs will be allowed during the race.
-Once a racer has drawn their starting number at the pre-race meeting on Friday, January 6, no substitution of team drivers will be allowed.
-Once a team’s race dogs have been check in and cleared to race by the race veterinarian on Knik Lake on Saturday morning January 7th, no dogs can then be substituted for that team.
+Once a racer has drawn their starting number at the pre-race meeting on Friday, January 5, no substitution of team drivers will be allowed.
+Once a team’s race dogs have been checked in and cleared to race by the race veterinarian at Deshka Landing/Eagle Quest check point on Saturday morning January 6th, no dogs can then be substituted for that team.

 RACE START TIME AND LOCATION